EstenGrove/Bash-Snippets/Encryption/README.md

 ## Generating Keys

 ### Generate Private Key
-NOTE: you should usually SSH into your web server to run these commands.
+NOTE: you should usually SSH into your web server to run these commands, *HOWEVER*, they can be run from **local.**
 ```bash
 openssl genrsa -out filename.key 2048
 ```